flame/blis/docs/CMakeBuildSystem.md

   * Python (3.4 or later for python3)
   * GNU `make` (3.81 or later) on Linux
   * Visual Studio 17 2022 on Windows
-  * a working C99 compiler (gcc or clang on Linux and clang-cl **only** on Windows)
+  * a working C99 compiler (gcc or clang on Linux and **only** clang-cl on Windows)

+**_NOTE:_**
+To get clang-cl on Visual Studio, one needs to choose "C++ Clang tools for Windows" when installing "Desktop development with C++" with Visual Studio.

-Note that, on Windows, BLIS implements basic pthreads functionality automatically, so a POSIX threads is not required.
+Note that, on Windows, BLIS implements basic pthreads functionality automatically, so a POSIX threads library is not required.
 On Linux, the implementation is the same to the one of the Make system.

-CMake is used to build out of source so we need to start by creating a build directory from which we will do the configuration and build steps.
+CMake is used to build out of source, so we need to start by creating a build directory from which we will do the configuration and build.
 Since there is a directory called blis/build, the build directory must have a different name.
-Here is an example on how to create the directory:
+Here is an example of creating the directory:
 ```
 $ mkdir build_blis
 $ cd build_blis